jjansasoy/jjansasoy/README.md

 When I moved to Las Vegas I started working not as an engineer but as a casino dealer... yes the ones that deal cards 🎲🃏

-(That was fun, but didn't last long)
+(It was fun, but didn't last long)

 ✍️ After my casino days, I transitioned to freelancing as an SEO Analyst and content writer--writing is one of my many passions.
 But I kept advancing my expertise in data analysis and programming languages through self-education and certifications.